-Entain identified that he deposited large amounts of money into his Ladbrokes Account from this time, but Entain did not undertake any measures to mitigate and manage the ML/TF Risk indicated by this transactional behaviour.
-By reason of the deficiencies in Entain's "Part A Program" at no time during the Relevant Period did Entain determine that was high ML/TF Risk or give an SMR to the AUSTRAC CEO.
-Particulars: G6 Without limiting Row G1 or Row G4, at no time from 24 December 2018 did Entain: a) appropriately obtain from or otherwise take reasonable measures to identify, information about source of wealth/source of funds; or b) appropriately undertake more detailed analysis of information it had about source of wealth/source of funds; c) appropriately verify information it had about source of wealth/source of funds; or d) appropriately consider the ML/TF Risks relating to sources of wealth/sources of funds.
-These were measures appropriate to the circumstances that existed from 24 December 2018: see rr 15.10(1)(a), 15.10(1)(c), 15.10(2) and 15.10(3) of the Rules.
+• Pa Entain identified that he deposited large amounts of money into his Ladbrokes Account from this time, but Entain did not undertake any measures to mitigate and manage the ML/TF Risk indicated by this transactional behaviour.
+By reason of the deficiencies in Entain's "Part A Program" at no time during the Relevant Period did Entain determine that was high ML/TF Risk or give an SMR to the AUSTRAC CEO. rticulars: These were measures appropriate to the circumstances G6 Without limiting Row G1 or Row G4, at no time from 24 December 2018 did Entain: a) appropriately obtain from a or otherwise take reasonable measures to identify, information about source of wealth/source of funds; or b) appropriately undertake more detailed analysis of information it had about source of wealth/source of funds; c) appropriately verify information it had about source of wealth/source of funds; or d) appropriately consider the ML/TF Risks relating to sources of wealth/sources of wealth/sources of wealth/sources of wealth/sources of sources of wealth/sources of funds; • that existed from 24 December 2018: see rr 15.10(1)(a), 15.10(1)(c), 15.10(2) and 15.10(3) of the Rules.
 At all times during the Relevant Period, transactional activity involved high value deposits into his Ladbrokes Account, with significant increases/escalations in particular periods: see Rows E4 and E9 above.
 During the Relevant Period, from 16 December 2018 to January 2019 and January to March 2020, transactional activity involved high value withdrawals from his Ladbrokes Account, with significant increases/escalations in particular periods: see Rows E5 and E8 above.
-From at least 21 September 2018, Entain knew that had previously recorded large losses at In terms of the sufficiency of the information that Entain had about source of wealth/source of funds, and the sufficiency of the measures taken by Entain with respect to that information: see Row E6 above.
-Without limiting Row E6 above: At no time during the Relevant Period did Entain make any inquiry with about his source of wealth/source of funds.
+From at least 21 September 2018, Entain knew that had previously recorded large losses at the sufficiency of the measures taken by Entain with respect to that information: see Row E6 above.
+Without limiting Row E6 above: At no time during the Relevant Period did Entain make any inquiry with the source of wealth/source of wealth/source of funds.

-From at least G7 Without limiting Row G1 or Row G4 , at no time from 24 December 2018 did Entain seek from or otherwise take reasonable measures to clarify, the nature and purpose of ongoing business relationship with Entain.
-Particulars: This was a measure appropriate to the circumstances that existed from 24 December 2018: see r 15.10(1)(d) of the Rules. due diligence records do not record any consideration by Entain of the nature and purpose of ongoing business relationship with it.
+From at least 2019, Entain knew that the information provided by BDM with respect to source of wealth/source of funds was false or incorrect - specifically, Entain knew that was not Entain knew that someone with the same name as was , but assumed rather than confirmed or verified that: (i) this was the same person as (ii) the earning capacity of a according to open source explained that source of wealth/source of wealth/source of funds was consistent with the transactional activity on his accounts.
+G7 Without limiting Row G1 or Row G4 , at no time from 24 December 2018 did Entain seek from or otherwise take reasonable measures to clarify, the nature and purpose of ongoing business relationship with Entain.
+Particulars: This was a measure appropriate to the circumstances that existed from 24 December 2018: see r 15.10(1)(d) of the Rules.
+Image due diligence records do not record any consideration by Entain of the nature and purpose of ongoing business relationship with it.
 G8 Without limiting Row G1 or Row G4 , at no time from 24 December 2018 was appropriately escalated to and/or considered by Entain's senior management, including for the purpose of determining whether to continue a business relationship with him.
 Particulars: This was a measure appropriate to the circumstances that existed from 24 December 2018: see r 15.10(6) of the Rules.